tl;dr: When I’m logged into a SaaS app, it’s super hard to access the company’s homepage unless I log out. I want...

-- Visual Studio Code is my go-to code editor (new found love, I switched in Jan 2017) — I’m also creating a course on it called VSCode.pro.
-Sign up for my course and you’ll learn lots of tips and tricks, and I promise to turn you into VSCode Power Users →
+- Visual Studio Code is my go-to code editor (I switched in Jan 2017) — I’ve also created a course called VSCode.pro.

 - Sublime Text (used it for over a decade) — but VSCode won my heart

 - I’m currently using Operator Mono as my code font.
-Yes, like many others you pay $200 for it.
+Yes, like many others, you pay for it.
 See, you spend most of your life looking at the code (as a developer).
 It’s only fair that your code looks good

-— If you don’t want to spend money on the code font, there are some fantastic Operator Mono alternatives available for free.
+— If you don’t want to spend money on the code font, some fantastic Operator Mono alternatives are available for free.
 I have tried both of these: IBM Plex & Fira Code

 💻 Terminal Setup#

-- I also use Zsh shell instead of Bash and am a core contributor to the ever-awesome Oh My Zsh configuration — which is also my thing.
+- I also use the Zsh shell instead of Bash and am a core contributor to the ever-awesome Oh My Zsh configuration, which is also my thing.

 - Again, I wrote custom themes for my terminal apps: